dojoengine/book/src/cairo/hello-dojo.md

 It's worth mentioning that a system can contain more than just the `execute` function.
 You're free to include numerous functions as needed.
 However, the `execute` function is mandatory since it's invoked when your system is executed.

-Now lets look at the next line:
+Now let's look at the next line:

 ```rust,ignore
 let position = get!(ctx.world, ctx.origin, (Position));